iamgio/pikt/README.md

 for example in case of compile-time errors.
 If not set, it is disabled by default.
 Available types:
   - `rgb`: prints each pixel as a square with its RGB color.
-  Not all terminals support this.
+  Not all terminals support this;
+  - `box`: prints each pixel in an ASCII box with its hex code inside.

 - `-pixelinfo` adds information about pixel coordinates to the output code as comments;